ShopTeckStudio/shoptechstudio-labs/docker/pihole/README.md

-# Pihole (Standalone)
+# Pi-hole (Standalone)

-This folder contains a a standalone pihole container used to do DNS stuff.
+This folder contains a standalone Pi-hole container used to provide network-wide DNS filtering and ad blocking.

-The container is designed to be lightweight, and easy to rebuild.
-All services are defined in a single `docker-compose.yml` file, while only required runtime configuration files live in service-specific subfolders.
+The container is designed to be lightweight, easy to understand, and simple to rebuild.
+All services are defined in a single `docker-compose.yml` file, while only required runtime configuration files live alongside it.

 This stack focuses on:
-- edit for me
+- Network-wide DNS-based ad and tracker blocking
+- Low resource usage
+- Simple, reproducible Docker configuration
+- Easy rebuilds and migrations
+- Clear separation between configuration and runtime data

 Configuration files included here are intentionally minimal and exclude environment-specific values, secrets, and credentials.

 ## Local File Structure

-This stack follows a consistent on-disk file structure on the host system.
+This stack follows a consistent on-disk file structure on the Docker host.
-Docker Compose references files relative to the location of `docker-compose.yml`, so the local folder layout is intentional and important.
+Docker Compose references files relative to the location of `docker-compose.yml`, so the folder layout is intentional and important.

-All services in this stack are defined in a single `docker-compose.yml` file, while only services that require host-side configuration files have folders alongside it.
+All services in this stack are defined in a single `docker-compose.yml` file.
+Only services that require host-side configuration files have folders alongside it.

-⚠️ Important:
+⚠️ **Important**

-The GitHub folder structure is for documentation and examples.
+The GitHub folder structure exists for documentation and reference only.
-Your actual Docker host should only contain files referenced by `docker-compose.yml`.
+Your actual Docker host should contain **only** files referenced by `docker-compose.yml`.

-Example configuration files are provided in this repository and can be copied into place as needed.
+Example configuration files provided in this repository can be copied into place as needed.

 ### Expected Local Folder Structure

-This stack typically lives inside a parent `docker/` directory on the host.
+This stack typically lives inside a parent `docker/` directory on the host system.

 ```
 docker/pihole/
 ├── docker-compose.yml
+├── etc-pihole/
+└── etc-dnsmasq.d/
 ```
-- Persistent data is stored in Docker-managed volumes
+- Persistent Pi-hole data is stored in the mapped volumes and will survive container restarts.

 ## Initial Setup (Docker Host)

-Run the following commands from within your terminal:
+Run the following commands from your terminal:

 ```
 mkdir -p ~/docker/pihole/
 ```
 ```
 cd ~/docker/pihole
 ```
 ```
 nano docker-compose.yml
 ```